Chuksco/Social/README.md

-# A simple Social Media web that allows users to creae, edit and delete a post
+# A simple Social Media web that allows users to create, edit and delete a post